From Data to Predictive Control: A Framework for Stochastic Linear Systems with Output Measurements: Introduction

 \section{Introduction}

-Model Predictive Control (MPC) is a control methodology that uses a model and optimization techniques to predict and regulate the future behavior of a system~\cite{rawlings2017model}.
-MPC is notable due to its inherent ability to handle constraints and its applicability to general multi-input multi-output systems.
-The key requirement for applying MPC is a model of the system, but obtaining such a model is often the most resource and labour intensive facet of the control design~\cite{ogunnaike1996contemporary}.
-This has led to a surge of interest within the research community on both direct~\cite{yin2021maximum, berberich2020data, coulson2019data, coulson2021distributionally, Linbin2019, elokda2021data} and indirect~\cite{umenberger2019robust, terzi2019learning,lorenzen2019robust, koehler2022state, dorfler2023} data-driven control methods; i.e. strategies that primarily rely on data to design controllers.

-While data-driven methods offer significant benefits, they also presents unique challenges, particularly when applying these methods in control scenarios~\cite{hou2013model}.
-It is essential to estimate system parameters and quantify the resulting uncertainty.
-Additionally, the framework must facilitate the synthesis of robust and predictive controllers that effectively manage this uncertainty.
-In the following, we briefly outline relevant work in the literature.
+MPC is widely used due to its inherent ability to handle constraints and its applicability to general multi-input multi-output systems.
+The key requirement for applying MPC is a model of the system, but obtaining such a model is often one of the most resource and labour intensive faces of the control design~\cite{ogunnaike1996contemporary}.
+This has led to a surge of interest within the research community on both direct~\cite{yin2023stochastic,breschi2023data, teutsch2026stochastic,berberich2020data, coulson2019data, coulson2021distributionally, Linbin2019, elokda2021data} and indirect~\cite{umenberger2019robust, terzi2019learning,lorenzen2019robust, koehler2022state, dorfler2023} data-driven control methods; i.e. strategies that primarily rely on data to design controllers.
+While data-driven methods offer significant benefits, their use in control raises challenges related to uncertainty quantification and constraint satisfaction~\cite{hou2013model}.
+Reliable controller synthesis requires both estimating system parameters from data and explicitly accounting for the induced uncertainty in robust and predictive control frameworks.
+We next review relevant work in the literature.